hashicorp/terraform-provider-azurerm/website/docs/d/avs_private_cloud.html.markdown

 * `circuit` - A `circuit` block as defined below.

-* `internet_connected` - Is connected to the internet?
+* `internet_connection_enabled` - Is the Private CLuster connected to the internet?

 * `management_cluster` - A `management_cluster` block as defined below.

-* `network_block` - The block of addresses which should be unique across virtual network in your subscription as well as on-premise.
+* `network_subnet` - The subnet which should be unique across virtual network in your subscription as well as on-premise.

 * `hcx_cloud_manager_endpoint` - The endpoint for the HCX Cloud Manager.